facebook twitter instagram linkedin google youtube vimeo tumblr yelp rss email podcast phone blog search brokercheck brokercheck Play Pause

 Armed with an accurate estimate of post-divorce income and expenses, couples can make informed choices around how to best divide marital assets and debt.
 A properly prepared budget helps to highlight whether the financial agreement is actually viable for both parties.
 Finally, good budgeting can help eliminate uncertainty and speed up the negotiation, which brings down the overall cost of the divorce process.

-2. Hire a Professional With Financial Expertise
+2. Hire a Professional with Financial Expertise

 Income, savings, retirement and debt are part of nearly every divorce.
 In some cases, money and finance-related topics are the cause of the separation itself.
 Given the major role finances play in divorce, why do so many couples leave those choices in the hands of the court, their attorney or their mediator?
 Consider this question: If you were seeking broad-based financial guidance and were not getting divorced, would you call a family law attorney or divorce mediator for help?